jimasp/behave-vsc/README.md

     }
     ```

-- Step navigation is automatically enabled for your `features/steps` or `steps` folders, but you can also enable step navigation for imported step libraries that are inside your project folder via the `behave-vsc.stepLibraries` setting.
+- Step navigation is automatically enabled for your `features/steps` or `steps` folders, but you can also enable step navigation for imported step libraries that are inside your project folder via the `stepLibraries` setting.

   - Example: